deftio/hashmash/README.md

 - Allows the user to add an optional salt to the input string.
 - Allows the user to specify a prefix for the hex hash values.
 - The application is responsive and adjusts to fit horizontally in the viewport.
+- Export as JSON
+- Takes input as URL parameter : ?input=yourtexthere

 ## Installation